 A Message from Bishop Sanchez

 Bishops return to the Holy See every five years for an “ad limina” visit to the pope and various officials.
 The U.S. Bishops begin their visit this November.
-Here are some words and pictures from our pastor, Bishop Paul R. Sanchez, reporting from Rome.
+Here are some words and pictures from our pastor, Bishop Paul R. Sanchez, from his weeklong trip to Rome.

 November 7, 2019: Rome Report – Part One

 I have the privilege today of joining the Roman Catholic Bishops of New York State in their traditional “ad limina apostolorum” (to the threshold of the Apostles) visit to Rome.
 The visit has two purposes: (1) to venerate the tombs of the Holy Apostles, Peter and Paul, and (2) to meet with the Successor of Peter, the Bishop of Rome, Pope Francis.

 In addition to the opportunity to strengthen our communion with Pope Francis and to discuss questions about our ecclesial mission, the visit will include the celebration of the Eucharist in the major Roman Basilicas.